JCW Heavyweight Championship

 The JCW Heavyweight Championship is a professional wrestling world heavyweight championship in Juggalo Championship Wrestling.
+The current champion is Matt Cardona, who is in his first reign.
 It was established in 1999 at JCW's first show, the taping for the DVD JCW Volume 1, with Evil Dead winning a 20-man battle royal.
-There have been a total of 15 recognized champions who have had a combined 22 official reigns.
+There have been a total of 16 recognized champions who have had a combined 23 official reigns.